-The French Revolution, as we've seen, made primogeniture a hot-button topic at the time when Austen wrote Sense & Sensibility.
+The French Revolution, as we've seen, made primogeniture a hot-button topic while Austen was writing her first draft of Sense & Sensibility.
 Therefore, if Austen opposed primogeniture, it was a radical thing at that time.

 Let’s look next at Sense & Sensibility and Austen’s other novels to see if she was sympathetic to actually abolishing primogeniture, like the English radicals.